 If someone passes off your work as his or her own (e.g. publishes it without acknowledgement) this is plagiarism.

 Only the copyright owner may do, or authorise the doing, the following in respect of his or her work: reproduce it in any manner or form; publish it; perform it in public; broadcast it; transmit it in a diffusion service; or adapt it.
 Anyone who performs any of these actions without permission in respect of the work has infringed copyright.

-By signing a contract with a publisher, you give him or her an exclusive licence to publish your work.
-An exclusive licence means that only the publisher with whom you have contracted may publish your work.
+By signing a contract with a publisher, you give him or her an exclusive license to publish your work.
+An exclusive license means that only the publisher with whom you have contracted may publish your work.